 After moving to Michigan in 1999 and earning a bachelor’s degree from The University Business from Alma College, an internship at General Motors Corporation became available (GM).
 I worked in communication systems and human resource management for the GM Hispanic Initiative Team, where I managed to learn cultural diversity and sensitivity, as well as philanthropies that benefit local communities.
 This internship showed me how often chances exist for somebody with my background and set of abilities, and also how I can give something back.
 My father’s illness progressed, and my desire to learn further about Hispanic culture comforted me that I chose the correct option in pursuing my Master’s Degree in nutrition while also completing the didactic program requirements.
 As I progressed through my MSU classes, I gained a greater understanding of diet-related disorders and began to connect what I had learned from my own experience with my father’s diabetes.

 I want to be a registered dietitian so that I may assist people like my father in overcoming nutrition-related challenges.
-As a non-traditional student, I’ve been given duties that have prepared me for such an internship in ways that a classroom couldn’t.
-I was hired as that of the enrolment coordinator for student-athletes in dietetics, professor for a section of a fast-food course, and aided the dietetics program director in miscellaneous tasks related to the dietetics project’s re-accreditation while working as the dietetics graduate assistant.
+As a non-traditional student, I’ve performed duties that have prepared me for such an internship in ways that a classroom couldn’t.
+I have served as the enrolment coordinator for student-athletes in dietetics, professor for a section of a fast-food course, and aided the dietetics program director in miscellaneous tasks related to the dietetics project’s re-accreditation while working as the dietetics graduate assistant.
 As a researcher, I’ve received great experience gathering and interpreting clinical data, as well as honing my ability to communicate with individuals from all backgrounds.